kloudtek/mule-elogging/README.md

 troubleshooting and identifying problems areas by:

 1) logging payload and all metadata at all inbound/outbound integration points
+2) Log received payloads even when an exception occurs (especially important since APIKit removes the payload when handling an exception)
-2) adding a transaction id to track transactions end-to-end
+4) adding a transaction id to track transactions end-to-end
-3) Measure how long each outbound operation took, as well how long the whole inbound operation took to complete
+5) Measure how long each outbound operation took, as well how long the whole inbound operation took to complete

 # Connectors